andygrunwald/go-jira/README.md

 There is one main part (the client).
 Based on this main client the other endpoints, like Issues or Authentication are extracted in services.
 E.g. `IssueService` or `AuthenticationService`.
-These services own a responsibility of the single endpoints / usecases of JIRA.
+These services own a responsibility of the single endpoints / usecases of Jira.

 ## Contribution